thewinniewu/CS175/asst6_5_1/README.txt

   In Assignment 6, we replaced our interpolation from Assignment 5 with Catmull-Rom interpolation for smooth animation.
   In Assignment 6.5, we completed tasks 1 and 2 (Material Infrastructure and Bump Mapping).
   In task 1, we implement the code infrastructure fo different materials.
-  In task 2, we made the light movable and increased the resolution of our geometry.
+  In task 2, we made the light movable and read in the map bump info

 Design:
   == Assignment 6 ==